 - Peregrine Falcon

-Using the Birds of Prey student esheet, students will be directed to one or both of these websites to conduct their research:
+Using the Birds of Prey student esheet, students should go to these websites to conduct their research:

-As they're doing their research, have students complete the Birds of Prey student sheet.
+As they conduct their research, students should complete the Birds of Prey student sheet.

 Discuss the research results in class, and ask the following questions to help students analyze predator/prey relationships in their own environments: